Genetic Testing and Counselling for Cancer, Health Conditions, Rare Diseases & Family Planning

 Prenatal & Newborn Screening

-• Prenatal screening tests aims to detect conditions like genetic abnormalities or birth defects in a baby early in pregnancy.
+These tests aims to detect conditions like genetic abnormalities or birth defects in a baby early in pregnancy.

-Contact Us - Private Genetic Testing
+Private Genetic Testing - Contact Us

-“Patients don’t care how much you know until they know how much you care.”
+“Patients don’t care how much you know, until they know how much you care.”

 With over 20 years’ experience in DNA testing, human genetics and molecular diagnostics the Forensic Genomics Innovation Hub is here to help.
 We place you at the centre of everything we do, understanding that each family’s situation is unique.
 We take time to offer compassionate, personalised support throughout the entire process.
 Our fully confidential and professional service ensures your privacy is always protected, while our expert counselling team is available to guide you through your options with care and clarity.